microsoft/AzureTRE/docs/azure-tre-overview/tre-resources-breakdown.md

-# Azure TRE Deployment Breakdown
+# Azure TRE Resource Breakdown

 ## Azure TRE

-Once an Azure TRE has been provisioned in an Azure Subscription, you will have a Resource Group named rg-{TRE_ID}.
-An example TRE is shown and described here.
+Once an Azure TRE has been provisioned in an Azure Subscription, you will have a Resource Group named `rg-{TRE_ID}`.
+An example TRE deployment is shown and described here.

 [![Azure TRE Deployment Example](../assets/tre-example.png)](../assets/tre-resources-example.png)